atsukotominaga/music-teaching/material/instruction/instruction.md

 #### 1) Teaching condition
 1. 1st Stimulus

 *You are now going to perform the piece in an expressive style indicated by the musical notation.
 I will show sheet music with the musical notation on the screen in front of you.
-Please read the notation and if you have any question, please ask the experimenter now.
-If you don't have any question, I will give you the sound of the metronome and please perform the piece according to the notation.*
+Please read the notation and if you have any question, please ask the experimenter now.*

 > **Open practice.maxpat**